BrewBlox/brewblox-documentation/docs/user/services/spark.md

 ## Spark connection settings

-The Spark service can connect to the controller using either Wifi, or USB.
+The Spark service can connect to the controller using either TCP, or USB.
 Once connected, there is no difference.

 Connection settings are specified by editing the Spark service arguments in the `docker-compose.yml` file, or by using the `brewblox-ctl add-spark` command.
 You can follow [this guide](../../dev/tutorials/dev_platform.md#remote-platform-ide) to install a graphical text editor for your configuration files.